ahnguyen17/CompassAI/memory-bank/activeContext.md

 - Present the completed task (bug fix) to the user.

 ## Active Decisions and Considerations
-- Prioritized fixing the runtime error caused by incorrect variable initialization order.
+- Corrected the payload structure for OpenAI/Perplexity vision API calls to match documentation requirements.
-- Ensured the logic for determining the final model identifier runs before checking its vision capabilities.
+- Prioritized fixing the API 400 error.